 Yorkies were originally bred for “ratting,” where these dogs would catch rats in the mills and mines of northern England.
-Eventually, these skills led them into hunting game, where Yorkies would borrow underground to chase down foxes and badgers.
-From there, they evolved into the loving companions we know today.
+Eventually, these skills led them into hunting small game, where Yorkies would borrow underground to chase down foxes and badgers.
+From there, they eventually evolved into the loving companions we know today.

 The history of the Yorkie is an interesting one.
 It’s astonishing just how much the roles and jobs of these dogs have changed throughout the years.
-From hunting to ratting and companionship, Yorkies did them all!
-Read on to find out more about the Yorkie’s history.
+From ratting to hunting and companionship, Yorkies did it all!
+Read on to learn more about the Yorkie’s history.

 RECOMMENDED: What Were Chihuahuas Bred For?

 3 Jobs Yorkies Were Originally Bred For

 Yorkies are very small dogs.
 In fact, the typical Yorkie will grow no more than 9 inches tall and weigh between 5 and 7 pounds!
 You must be wondering how such tiny dogs can possibly have any “job” or role in society.

 Well, there’s more to the Yorkshire Terrier than meets the eye.
 In the past, these toy dogs were feisty, confident and brave.
 Plus, they had no idea how small they were.
 That being said, let’s look at all the jobs of these sassy lap dogs.

 The original purpose of the Yorkshire Terrier was for ratting.
 These dogs were unleashed into primarily coal mines and mills, where they would skillfully track and hunt down these annoying pests.
 It was an important canine job back then.

 In the mid 1800’s, rat infestation was a big problem.
 Not only did rats carry deadly diseases but also destroyed crops and generally made life very difficult for businesses all throughout England.
 The solution was a ratting dog.

 This period was when the Yorkshire Terrier was born.
 These dogs were developed for the sole purpose of dealing with rats.
 And surprisingly, they were some of the best at their jobs.
 They’re small enough to get through cracks, but also had strong prey drive.